mkdocstrings/griffe/docs/reference/docstrings.md

 - `default`: If heuristics fail, the `default` parser is returned.
 The `default` parser is never used with the 'max_sections' method.
 Default: `None`.
 - Any other option is passed down to the detected parser, if any.

-For non-Insiders versions, `default` is returned if specified, else the first parser in `style_order` is returned.
-If `style_order` is not specified, `None` is returned.

 ## Parsers features

 !!! tip "Want to contribute?"